gavinfielder/pft/README.md

 git clone https://github.com/gavinfielder/pft.git testing && echo "testing/" >> .gitignore
 ```

-***If your libft.a is separate from libftprintf.a***
+***If your libft.a is separate from libftprintf.a:***
 If you include all required .o files (including your libft) in libftprintf.a, this is not necessary.
-Otherwise, you must set `USE_SEPARATE_LIBFT=1` in PFT's Makefile.
+If you do NOT, and require your libft separate, you must set `USE_SEPARATE_LIBFT=1` in PFT's Makefile.

 # Usage
  - `./test help` shows some help text and usage examples